\\\ Dog Walking

 - Very frequent position updates

-Like all new improved technology, over the years has now become competitively priced and with several companies vying for your business
+Like all new improved technology, over the years pet trackers have now become competitively priced and with several companies vying for your business

 Cats that are happy and content with regular daily food and water, warm home, content with other pets living alongside them, and have their own designated sanctuary, which appeals to the majority of cats, then it is unlikely they will disappear of their own accord and do not need the use of a tracker.